Dynatrace/dynatrace-bootstrapper/README.md

 - This is an **optional** arg
   - Defaults to `false`
 - The `--suppress-error` arg will silence any errors, causing the executable to return with an exit code 0 even if an error occurred.
-Intended purpose is not to fail the whole Pod if used as init-container.
+Intended purpose is to not block the application container from starting, if used as init-container.

 #### `--debug`